-SILVER SPRING, Md. — “There is absolutely no reason to freak out,” opened North American Division Sacred Music Director, Liz Samuels at a press briefing outside her office this morning.
-She then briefly looked over her shoulder before announcing a “simple two-step addition” to corporate singing of the Adventist classic We Have This Hope at the San Antonio GC Session this summer.
+SILVER SPRING, Md. --- "There is absolutely no reason to freak out," opened North American Division Sacred Music Director, Liz Samuels at a press briefing outside her office this morning.
+She then briefly looked over her shoulder before announcing a "simple two-step addition" to corporate singing of the Adventist classic We Have This Hope at the GC Session 2020.

-“Think of it as praise chorus actions, except with your feet,” said Samuels who has been tasked with planning nightly song services in San Antonio.
-Samuels is planning to teach the Alamodome crowd the basic two-step move using the stadium screens.
+"Think of it as praise chorus actions, except with your feet," said Samuels who has been tasked with planning nightly song services for the session.
+Samuels is planning to teach the crowd the basic two-step move using the stadium screens.

 Samuels and her team have billed the decision as "a giant leap forward for the Seventh-day Adventist Church," and insist that the two-step is "entirely consistent with the very literal dancing that King David performed before the Lord."